zio/zio-telemetry/docs/opentelemetry-example.md

   datalust/seq
 ```

-Run the application and fire a curl request as shown above, and then head over to [Jaeger UI](http://localhost:16686/) and [Seq UI](http://localhost:80/) to see the result.
+Run the application and fire a curl request as shown above.
+Head over to [Jaeger UI](http://localhost:16686/) and [Seq UI](http://localhost:80/) to see the result.